 FindAGrave - PFC Eleanor Pauline Hanna (photo, group burial photo)

-The Forgotten Fifth by Michael Claringbould profiles this C-47 loss and the story of the rescue
+The Forgotten Fifth (2007) by Michael Claringbould profiles this C-47 loss and the story of the rescue

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?